- > MacBook Air

 The 13in MacBook Pro goes up to 2TB, while the 2018 MacBook Air has a build-to-order 1TB option.

-You might even find that you don't need to opt for lots of built-in storage.
+You might find that you don't need to opt for lots of built-in storage.
 Buying a separate external hard drive and plugging it in when necessary (or using network attached storage) is a much cheaper solution, or you can just opt for cloud storage services to take the strain off your local storage.

 Which Mac laptop is fastest?

 The 9th-gen six-core processor in the cheaper 15in MacBook Pro means it has substantially more processor power than the other MacBooks.
-The 13in MacBook Pro gained quad-core processors in the 2018 models, then a speed bump in 2019, but the 2018 MacBook Air uses dual-core processors.
+The 13in MacBook Pro gained quad-core processors in the 2018 models, then a speed bump in 2019, while the 2018 MacBook Air uses dual-core processors.
 This is likely to make a real difference in processor-intensive work.

 We recommend that if you think you want the most speed you can get for your money, find the build-to-order option within your budget that offers the fastest processor.